 Aquinas has managed to remain a faithfully Catholic institution surrounded by a largely Protestant and Evangelical Christian population.
 Because the previously non-residential college has drawn from the local community, only about 40 percent of the lay students are Catholic, but devotion to Christ and traditional morals nevertheless pervade the campus.
 The presence of the Dominican Sisters and a faithful faculty and staff ensure the strong Catholic identity of the College.

 magazine, citing several examples of the Sisters’ foresight and Catholic inspiration.
-“They set in place a liberal arts core but attached practical programs to it.
+“They set in place a liberal arts core but attached professional programs to it.
 To address the battle of the mind, they founded the School of Education.
 To address the battle for human life and dignity, they founded the School of Nursing.
 To address the battle for humane growth in the marketplace, they instituted the School of Business.”

 Unlike many Catholic colleges that are now legally independent of the religious congregations that founded them, the Dominican Sisters of St. Cecilia have never ceded control of Aquinas.
 They are the sole owners of the College, with a mixed lay-religious board of trustees.
 Sister Mary Sarah entered the Congregation in 1988, has advanced degrees in education administration and history, and has worked as a teacher, professor, principal, and dean in various Catholic schools and colleges.

 Course requirements vary according to degree program.
 All students with majors in the School of Arts and Sciences—including theology, philosophy, history, English, and liberal arts—take three Catholic theology courses in fundamental theology, moral theology, and Scripture and three philosophy courses in logic, ethics, and philosophy of the human person.
 They also study English composition and speech, and choose among electives in history, literature, math, science, fine arts, and a foreign language.
 More than half the credits required for a bachelor’s degree come from the core and distribution requirements.

 Nursing, education, and business students take fewer theology and philosophy courses, but still at least 40 percent of total credits come from the liberal arts.

 from Nashville Bishop David Choby, who attended Aquinas in the 1960s before moving on to the seminary.
 He has taught moral theology at the College and is a strong supporter of the College and the Congregation.

 Brother Ignatius Perkins, O.P., former dean and nursing professor at Spalding University, directs the Aquinas School of Nursing and has done much to raise its national profile.
 “We give students the tools to help their patients make the right moral decisions,” said one nursing professor.

 Support for a free-market economy is complemented by a desire for “Christian moral constraints” in the business program.
-The College boasts, “The primary goal of the Bachelor of Business Administration (BBA) Program is training competent business leaders who are conscious of their broader responsibilities to society.”
+The College boasts, “The primary goal of the Bachelor of Business Administration (BBA) Program is training ethical, competent business leaders who are conscious of their broader responsibilities to society.”

 The College makes an effort to ease the challenge of the first year for students through its Aquinas College Cares about Every Student’s Success (ACCESS) program and a freshman formation retreat launched in the 2011-2012 academic year.
 ACCESS is a required program of mentoring, tutoring, and advising for first-year and other new students.
 The freshman retreat introduces students to classic Dominican spirituality and education.

 Students also benefit from the College’s Write Reason Center, which aims to strengthen student writing across the curriculum and provides mentors to assist students.
 The unique program is rooted in the classical Trivium

 The campus ministry is heavily involved in pro-life activities.
 Students pray at abortion clinics and each January erect a “Cemetery of the Innocents” on the front lawn of campus next to busy Harding Pike to memorialize aborted children.

-Perhaps the most exciting recent development at Aquinas has been the launch of its residential program, which is likely to transform the college as many more full-time students from around the country find it easier to come to Aquinas.
+Perhaps the most exciting recent development at Aquinas has been the launch of its residential program, which is likely to transform the College as many more full-time students from around the country find it easier to come to Aquinas.

 Nashville is a transportation hub, which includes the Nashville International Airport, a hub for Southwest Airlines and host to other major carriers easily accessible from the College.
 Due to its central location and the numerous interstate highways converging in the city, Nashville is within a day’s drive of two-thirds of the nation’s population.
 Despite being located in such a busy urban area, the campus has a very low crime rate.

 The student chapter of the Association for Supervision and Curriculum Development provides professional development opportunities for teacher education students and allows them to attend the Association’s national conferences.
 Other honor and service organizations, such as Sigma Beta Delta (business honor society), Alpha Beta Nu (nursing honor society), and Delta Epsilon Sigma (academic honor society) are active at Aquinas College.